kubeshop/testkube/docs/docs/cli/testkube_completion_powershell.md

 ```
   -a, --api-uri string     api uri, default value read from config if set (default "http://localhost:8088")
-  -c, --client string      client used for connecting to Testkube API one of proxy|direct (default "proxy")
+  -c, --client string      client used for connecting to Testkube API one of proxy|direct|cluster (default "proxy")
       --insecure           insecure connection for direct client
       --namespace string   Kubernetes namespace, default value read from config if set (default "testkube")
       --oauth-enabled      enable oauth